Bachelor of Engineering - Mechanical Systems Engineering

 Graduates of three-year diploma programs in mechanical engineering technology may apply to transfer credits for bridging into the MSE program.

-Program description - August 2024
+Program description - August 2025

-The Bachelor of Engineering - Mechanical Systems Engineering (MSE) program, delivered at the honours level, is accredited by the Canadian Engineering Accreditation Board (CEAB) allowing graduates to become professional engineers after completing their mandatory work experience and writing a professional practice exam.
+Our MSE program, delivered at the honours level, is accredited by the Canadian Engineering Accreditation Board (CEAB).
+Upon graduation, you can become a professional engineer after completing your mandatory work experience and passing the professional practice exam.

 Program details